 The exhibit features 16 pieces in four categories: cross cultural, nature, people, and reflections.
-The winners of the contest include UNC Asheville students and staff members, Travis Bordley, Brooke Farmer, Annelise Ferry, Anna Gachechiladze, Brianna Ganskopp, Herbert Gunn, Michaela Hall, Alexandra Helms, Grace McLeod, Emily Powell, Forest Wallingford and Lauren Watson
+The winners of the contest include UNC Asheville students and staff members, Travis Bordley, Brooke Farmer, Annelise Ferry, Anna Gachechiladze, Brianna Ganskopp, Herbert Gunn, Michaela Hall, Alexandra Helms, Grace McLeod, Emily Powell, Forest Wallingford and Lauren Watson.

 The exhibit also will include the winner of the second annual Chancellor's Purchase Award, which will be placed on permanent display on campus.
-This year's winner is "Tunnel Vision," a photograph taken in Scotland by UNC Asheville student Sarah Smith upon their return to Asheville.
-Each year, more than 120 UNC Asheville students study abroad as part of university programs.
+This year's winner is "Tunnel Vision," a photograph taken in Scotland by UNC Asheville student Sarah Smith.